sLg00/nba-now-tui/readme.md

 NBA NOW is a simple terminal application built with Go.
 The TUI is built using [Charm](https://charm.sh)'s suite of libraries and leveraging the Bubble Tea framework.

 This is a personal hobby project not to be taken seriously.
-The current version is lacking a lot of features i want to ultimately have - soon:tm:
+The current version is lacking a lot of features I want to ultimately have - soon:tm:

 Big thanks to [Swar's NBA API](https://github.com/swar/nba_api) project's